 After a car accident in Texas, you have a limited amount of time to bring a personal injury claim.
 Under Texas law, you have just 2 years to file a lawsuit or claim against the at-fault driver or you lose your right to recover damages.

 This does not mean you should delay.
 It’s crucial to begin investigating your accident as soon as possible to preserve valuable evidence regarding liability and your damages.

-Damages Available in Red and Yellow Light Accidents in Fort Worth
+Damages Available in Red and Yellow Light Accidents in Fort Worth, TX

 Red and yellow light accidents can cause serious, life-changing injuries.
 Victims may be left struggling with mounting medical bills, an inability to work, and significant pain.
 When your injuries are caused by someone else’s negligence or intentional wrongdoing, you may have the right to recover compensation for your injuries.